anoop-datastax/AstraDataAPIDemo/README.md

 # AstraDataAPIDemo
-Java client for Data API with Astra
+Quick example for getting started with Java client for Data API with Astra.

+Refer GettingStarted and build the project using Maven.